tybenz/tybenz.github.com/_posts/2014-02-06-taking-advantage-of-sessions-in-vim.md

 and organized startup screen for Vim.
 It provides shortcuts into files from your working directory, a list of bookmarks to files you edit all the time, and your most-recently edited files.
-As I was going over its docs, I also discovered that it can list out vim sessions.
+As I was going over its docs, I also discovered that it can list out Vim sessions.
 I'd never read about sessions before.
 So I began googling.

 Vim provides some commands that let you store sessions based on the current state of Vim.
-You can load in previously created sessions with `source` (just like any other vim script).
+You can load in previously created sessions with `source` (just like any other Vim script).
 The `mksession` command, out-of-the-box, stores every little detail about your current session &mdash; plugins, scripts, which buffers are loaded, what your tabs and windows are doing.
 Because of this, a `mksession` file can be really large and really ugly.
 I actually found that most of the